 The City Manager:

-Shall be the Chief Executive Officer and Chief Administrative Officer of the City, and shall be responsible to the Common Council and the Mayor for the administration of all City affairs placed in the City Manager’s charge by or under this charter, or by other applicable law.
+Shall be the Chief Administrative Officer of the City, and shall be responsible to the Common Council and the Mayor for the administration of all City affairs placed in the City Manager’s charge by or under this charter, or by other applicable law.

-Shall have the primary responsibility for the daily administration of the City, including the supervision of all employees, coordination and delivery of services, and oversight of fiscal management. (two important changes were made here: 1) the reference to the Manager as CEO was deleted; 2) the Manager was to be responsible to the Common Council and the Mayor.
-A conversation about the role of the mayor as chief elected and as CEO took place)
+Shall have the primary responsibility for the daily administration of the City, including the supervision of all employees, coordination and delivery of services, and oversight of fiscal management.

-Shall appoint all department heads, officers, and employees of the City except as provided otherwise in this Charter or by applicable law, with the approval of the Common Council. (suggested language: recommend or nominate for Common Council approval and appointment all department heads.
-Or per prior language: shall appoint, with confirmation by…)
+Shall recommend for appointment all department heads, officers, and employees of the City with the approval of the Common Council,. except as provided otherwise in this Charter or by applicable law.

+Shall assure the Mayor that the policies and directives adopted by the Common Council are properly executed

 Shall serve as the liaison between the heads of all departments and agencies of City government, and the Mayor and Common Council.